priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/gcp_deployment.md

 Any computer which has the required tools installed can be used for this section.
 The computer can be your desktop or laptop computer or a virtual machine with the required tools.

-You will need an [Google cloud account](https://console.cloud.google.com/?hl=en-au) to complete this Learning Path.
+You will need an [Google Cloud account](https://console.cloud.google.com/?hl=en-au) to complete this Learning Path.
 Create an account if you don't have one.

 Before you begin you will also need:
 - Login to Google Cloud CLI